-1. An investigation shall be terminated, and a criminal prosecution shall not be initiated or shall be terminated:

-b) unless an act is unlawful;

-c) if a new law annuls the culpability of an act;

-d) if the law on which the charges are based has been recognised as unconstitutional;

-e) if a period of limitation for criminal liability determined by the Criminal Code of Georgia has expired;

-f) if an act of amnesty has been issued that discharges a person from criminal liability and punishment for the act committed;

-g) if there exists a final judgement on the same charges, and/or a court ruling on the termination of criminal prosecution for the same charges;

-h) if there exists a decision of a prosecutor on the termination of a criminal prosecution and/or of an investigation;

-i) if a prosecutor has refused to bring charges in cases and in the manner provided for by this Code;

-j) due to a voluntary abandonment of the commission of a crime (Article 21 of the Criminal Code of Georgia);

-k) as a result of an active repentance (Articles 68 and 322 of the Criminal Code of Georgia and cases stipulated by the notes to Articles 164, 203, 221, 223, 236, 260, 339, 348, 371, 375, 388 and 389 of the same Code);

-l) the situation has changed.
+- 1. An investigation shall be terminated, and a criminal prosecution shall not be initiated or shall be terminated: - a) unless the act provided for by the criminal law takes place; - b) unless an act is unlawful; - c) if a new law annuls the culpability of an act; - d) if the law on which the charges are based has been recognised as unconstitutional; - e) if a period of limitation for criminal liability determined by the Criminal Code of Georgia has expired; - f) if an act of amnesty has been issued that discharges a person from criminal liability and punishment for the act committed; - g) if there exists a final judgement on the same charges, and/or a court ruling on the termination of criminal prosecution for the same charges; - h) if there exists a decision of a prosecutor on the termination of a criminal prosecution and/or of an investigation; - i) if a prosecutor has refused to bring charges in cases and in the manner provided for by this Code; - j) due to a voluntary abandonment of the commission of a crime (Article 21 of the Criminal Code of Georgia); - k) as a result of an active repentance (Articles 68 and 322 of the Criminal Code of Georgia and cases stipulated by the notes to Articles 1641, 203, 221, 223, 2231, 2233, 2234, 236, 260, 3391, 3481, 371, 375, 388 and 389 of the same Code); - l) the situation has changed.

-2. Except for the cases defined in paragraph 1 of this article, a criminal prosecution may not be initiated, and an already initiated prosecution shall be terminated, if:

-a) the accused person has not attained the age of criminal responsibility;

-b) when committing a crime, the person was insane, which is confirmed by the conclusion of a forensic psychiatric expert examination;

-c) the accused has died;

-d) an act provided for by Articles 322, 344 or 362 of the Criminal Code of Georgia has been committed by a person due to being a victim of the crime stipulated by Articles 143 and/or 143 of the Criminal Code of Georgia.

-3. A criminal prosecution may also not be initiated or may be terminated if it contradicts the guidelines of the criminal policy.

-4. If there is probable cause that a person has committed a less serious or serious crime, and by the time of the commission of the crime he/she has not attained the age of 18, the prosecutor may, by a reasoned decree, decide not to initiate a criminal prosecution or to terminate the already initiated criminal prosecution due to the absence of public interest in the prosecution.

-5. When making a decision defined in paragraph 4 of this article, a prosecutor may enter into an agreement with a juvenile for diversion and mediation, the terms of which shall be determined under an order of the Minister of Justice of Georgia.
-The maximum duration of this agreement shall be one year.

-6. If a minor improperly performs the obligations imposed under an agreement on diversion or mediation entered into with him/her under paragraph 5 of this article, the prosecutor may, by a reasoned decree, annul a decision to refrain from initiating a criminal prosecution or to terminate a criminal prosecution that has been already initiated, and initiate or resume a criminal prosecution with a new reasoned decree.
+- 2. Except for the cases defined in paragraph 1 of this article, a criminal prosecution may not be initiated, and an already initiated prosecution shall be terminated, if: - a) the accused person has not attained the age of criminal responsibility; - b) when committing a crime, the person was insane, which is confirmed by the conclusion of a forensic psychiatric expert examination; - c) the accused has died; - d) an act provided for by Articles 3221, 344 or 362 of the Criminal Code of Georgia has been committed by a person due to being a victim of the crime stipulated by Articles 1431 and/or 1432 of the Criminal Code of Georgia. - 3.
+A criminal prosecution may also not be initiated or may be terminated if it contradicts the guidelines of the criminal policy. - 4.
+If there is probable cause that a person has committed a less serious or serious crime, and by the time of the commission of the crime he/she has not attained the age of 18, the prosecutor may, by a reasoned decree, decide not to initiate a criminal prosecution or to terminate the already initiated criminal prosecution due to the absence of public interest in the prosecution. - 5.
+When making a decision defined in paragraph 4 of this article, a prosecutor may enter into an agreement with a juvenile for diversion and mediation, the terms of which shall be determined under an order of the Minister of Justice of Georgia.
+The maximum duration of this agreement shall be one year. - 6.
+If a minor improperly performs the obligations imposed under an agreement on diversion or mediation entered into with him/her under paragraph 5 of this article, the prosecutor may, by a reasoned decree, annul a decision to refrain from initiating a criminal prosecution or to terminate a criminal prosecution that has been already initiated, and initiate or resume a criminal prosecution with a new reasoned decree. - 4.
+(Deleted 12.6.2015, No 3715). - 5.
+(Deleted 12.6.2015, No 3715). - 6.
+(Deleted 12.6.2015, No 3715).

-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328